Driver Ed FAQ

 Our Behind-The-Wheel driving lessons are conducted in an unmarked police car with an off-duty police officer instructor.
 These vehicles are equipped with a secondary brake and mirrors so that our driving instructor can take control of the car if necessary.
 At TopCops, your teen not only learns how to drive they also receive insights about how to handle emergency situations, road hazards, traffic stops, and other real-life situations that they can't get with any other instructor.
 The time your teen spends with a TopCops instructor is not just about the training; it is also about building safe and trusting relationships between cops and teens that are positive experiences.

-Visit our Driver Education Services page to learn more about our Behind-The-Wheel Driving Lessons.
+Visit our Driving Lessons page to learn more about our Behind-The-Wheel Driving Lessons.

 What is the cancellation policy for drive times?